 However, there are drawbacks.
 Developing custom software usually costs much more than buying, setting up and supporting a standard package.
-It also takes time to build software – you could be looking at six months or more — and the non-standard nature means you may be tied to an expensive support contract provided by the company that developed it.
+It also takes time to develop software — perhaps six months or more — and the non-standard nature means you may be tied to an expensive support contract provided by the company that developed it.

-Rather than tackle the ambitious task of building custom software from scratch, many businesses find it’s easier to take a standard software package or cloud service and adapt or extend it to fit your needs.
+Rather than tackle the ambitious task of building custom software, often it’s easier to take a standard software package or cloud service and adapt or extend it to fit your needs.

 Software packages are often designed for this, giving you powerful ways to build on core functions.
 This means you don’t have to reinvent the wheel – you can just customise the things that are unique to your business.

-Adapting an existing software package usually requires detailed knowledge of the software in question.
-It may also involve significant planning and writing computer code.
+Adapting an existing software package usually requires detailed knowledge of the software and significant technical work.
 Unless you have the right experience in your business, it’s a good idea to work with an IT supplier or software development company.

-Express your requirements in terms of what you actually want the software to do.
+Express your requirements using terms that mean something to your business.
 For instance ‘search for a customer by surname’ is better than ‘search records for a particular word’.
-A good IT supplier will help you refine your requirements.
+A good software developer will help you refine your requirements.

-Take great care choosing an IT supplier to work with on a custom software project.
-Make sure your contract with them specifies who owns the software they create – usually, it’s a good idea to make sure you do.
+Take great care choosing a developer to work with on a custom software project.
+Make sure your contract with them specifies that you own the software.

 Some software development companies will be reluctant to hand over the source code, particularly if it contains their trade secrets.
 In these circumstances, you can use a software escrow service to ensure you can continue to adapt and update the software, even if your development company goes bust.